Federal Reserve minutes: Too-high inflation, still a threat, could require more rate hikes

 At the same time, the officials saw “a number of tentative signs that inflation pressures could be abating.”
 It was a mixed view that echoed Chair Jerome Powell’s noncommittal stance about future rate hikes at a news conference after the meeting.

-According to the minutes, the Fed’s policymakers also felt that despite signs of progress on inflation, it remained well above their 2% target.
+According to the minutes, the Fed’s policymakers also said that despite signs of progress on inflation, it remained well above their 2% target.
 They “would need to see more data … to be confident that inflation pressures were abating” and on track to return to their target.

 At the meeting, the Fed decided to raise its benchmark rate for the 11th time in 17 months in its ongoing drive to curb inflation.
 But in a statement after the meeting, it provided little guidance about when — or whether — it might raise rates again.